oubino/z_disk/README.md

     ...
     ```

-    For an example of a perpl_config folder see ....
+    For an example of a perpl_config folder see examples/

-    FIX THIS

     The config.yaml file specifies generic information applicable to all the models being fit.